frconor-ebook/meditations/_posts/2025-11-14-the-dignity-of-work.md

 One writer says, "My son, do you remember that man who came to see me this morning, the one with the brown jacket?
 He\'s not an honest man.
 He works as a cartoonist for an illustrated magazine.
 It gives him enough to live on and keeps him busy.

 "But he always talks disparagingly about his work and tells me: 'If only I could be a painter!
 But I have to draw these stupidities to eat.
-Don\'t pay any attention to him, old chap, don\'t even look at them!
+Don\'t pay any attention to them, old chap, don\'t even look at them!
 It\'s just pure commercialism!'

 "In other words, he\'s only in it for the money.
 And he has let his spirit get separated from what his hands are doing because he has very little regard for his work.